viral810/iassistmd/services.md

 You can increase appointments and build upon the valuable relationships you have with your patients.
 We will set up campaigns based on your needs with a wide variety of options: flu shot reminders, back-to-school physicals, yearly checkup reminders, and even follow-up cards to ensure your patients continue to choose you for their healthcare needs.Set your marketing on autopilot, and let our

-AutoCard service increase patient satisfaction and improve your bottom line.
+Auto card service increase patient satisfaction and improve your bottom line.

 - Automated Campaigns
 - Increase Patient Satisfaction